wz7982/sqala-doc/docs/en/expr.md

 ## Values

-In addition to fields, value expressions are also the most basic expressions.
-For example, some requirements may need a fixed value as a column in the result:
+Besides fields, value expressions are also the most basic expressions.
+For example, sometimes we may need a constant value as a column in the result:

 ```scala
 val q =